-The following table provides information on the compensation of our non-employee trustees for the fiscal year ended December 31, 2017.
+The following table provides information on the compensation of our non-employee trustees for the fiscal year ended December 31, 2018.
 Messrs.
-Johnson and Bierkan received no separate compensation for their service as trustees of the Company.
+Johnson and Bierkan (the Company's former President and Chief Executive Officer) and Ms. Hale received no separate compensation for their service as trustees of the Company.
 For information related to the compensation of Messrs.
-Johnson and Bierkan, please refer to "Compensation of Executive Officers-Summary Compensation Table."
+Johnson, Mr. Bierkan and Ms. Hale, please refer to "Compensation of Executive Officers-Summary Compensation Table."